miron77s/open_rsai_data/README.md

 OpenRSAI-Data contains training datasets and demonstration data for [OpenRSAI-Core](https://github.com/miron77s/open_rsai). and [OpenRSAI-Algos](https://github.com/miron77s/open_rsai_algos).

+## Hardware

+The full dataset requires 40Gb of free disk space to be downloaded and extracted.
+The actual dataset size is 28Gb.

 ## Contents and Installation

 The repository contains the following data: